TheGaBr0/PlayTimeManager/README.md

 PlayTimeManager offers two powerful and flexible systems for rewarding player activity: **Goals** and **Join Streak Rewards**.

-- **Goals**: Track total playtime and reward players as they reach customizable time milestones.
+- **Goals**: Reward players as they reach customizable milestones with flexible requirement systems that can be combined or used individually:
+    - **Total playtime** tracking
+    - **Permission checks** for rank-based goals
+    - **PAPI placeholder** conditions that dynamically respond to **leaderboards**, **economy**, or **any plugin data** through customizable criteria based on placeholders

 - **Join Streak Rewards**: Motivate regular engagement by rewarding players for consecutive joins within a customizable time window.
-Thanks to the plugin’s high flexibility, streaks aren't limited to daily logins—they can be configured to any time interval that fits your server’s style.
+Thanks to the plugin’s high flexibility, streaks aren't limited to daily logins, they can be configured to any time interval that fits your server’s style.
 The longer the streak, the greater the recognition.

 Both systems share the same versatile reward types: